Cryp-wallet/cryp-wallet/README.md

 // ---
 // ❗ No real ETH is used.
 This is just for showing how the home page will work visually.

+SEND BALANCE-
+this is the mock Send ETH function for the Send screen.
+It’s in src/utils/send.js.
+You’ll use it when the user fills in the receiver address + amount and clicks Send.

+How to Import & Use in UI-

+import { sendEth } from "../utils/send";

+const tx = await sendEth(wallet.address, receiver, amount);
+console.log(tx); // or show TX result in UI